Galaxy Unpacked’s environments delivered on the wow factor for its tech-savvy in-person and online audiences.

 High-tech stages and screens only wow audiences if they’re displaying powerful, attractive content.
 As an event primarily developed for product launches, Galaxy Unpacked has the advantage of new, flashy technology to keep audiences engaged.
 This year, six new Galaxy products were unveiled, including the Galaxy S10, Fold, Buds, Fit, watch, and tablet.

-Agency EA collaborated with Cheil, a marketing solutions company headquartered in Seoul, South Korea, which developed much of the content.
-Together, the two partners imagined best ways to present that content and executed their plans together, aiming to create multiple climactic moments throughout the event.
+Cheil, a marketing solutions company headquartered in Seoul, South Korea, designed the presentation content.
+Agency EA worked closely with Cheil to guide the technical specifications.
+The two partners imagined best ways to present that content and executed their plans together, aiming to create multiple climactic moments throughout the event.
 The two agencies jointly developed a strategic-reveal sequence that educated and entertained the audience for a full 90 minutes while maintaining a high level of energy and excitement.
-The team crafted an event narrative and used never-before-seen videos, presentations from industry leaders, and animated graphics to bring it all to life.
+The teams crafted an event narrative and used never-before-seen videos, presentations from Samsung employees and industry-leading partners, and animated graphics to bring it all to life.
 The show was complex, featuring approximately 1,000 different theatrical cues (specific actions at specific times) — double the number of the standard corporate show.

 In addition to seeing the products revealed on the main stage, attendees could see the products in use at the secondary demonstration stage.
 Upclose, 3D camera angles on the secondary demo stage allowed attendees to get a first-person perspective of the technology in action, adding more depth to their experience.

 “There was a lot of work in developing all of the content to be displayed on these screens to make sure that it would not only come across and look beautiful for the people in the audience, but also for all of the people at home,” Behbehani said, “especially because we knew the majority of our viewers were going to be viewing this from the livestream.”